HISPlayer/UnityAndroid-SDK/hisplayer-api.md

 Enables the captions of the stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public HISPlayerCaptionTrack[] GetCaptionTrackList(int playerIndex)
 Provide information about all the captions of a certain stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public int GetCaptionsCount(int playerIndex)
 Obtain the number of captions of a  certain stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public string GetCaptionID(int playerIndex, int ccTrackIndex)
 Obtain the ID of a certain caption of a certain player.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public string GetCaptionLanguage(int playerIndex, int ccTrackIndex)
 Obtain the language of a certain caption of a certain player.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public void SelectCaptionTrack(int playerIndex, int ccTrackIndex)
 Select a certain caption of a certain stream to be used.
 Before using this functions is recommended to use GetCaptionTrackList in order to know all the information about the captions.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void SetMaxBitrate(int playerIndex, int bitrate)
 Set a new maximum bitrate (in bits per second) of a specific track.
 This doesn't disable ABR.
 The possible tracks can be obtained from the tracks returned from the method GetTracks.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void SetMinBitrate(int playerIndex, int bitrate)
 Set a new minimum bitrate (in bits per second) of a specific track.
 This doesn't disable ABR.
 The possible tracks can be obtained from the tracks returned from the method GetTracks.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void SelectTrack(int playerIndex, int bitrate)
 Select a certain track of a certain stream to be used as the main track.
 This action will disable ABR, to enable it again you can use **EnableABR** API.
 The possible tracks can be obtained from the tracks returned from the method GetTracks.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected void SetDecodedFrameBufferEnabled(bool enable, int playerIndex = 0opt)
 Enable the Decoded Frame Buffer Functionality.
 This function can be called independently of the SetUp function.
 This functionality can only be called for one single stream.
-The playerIndex is associated with the index of the element of Multi Stream Properties, e.g. the index 0 is the element 0 in the list.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected async Task<Texture2D> GetDecodedFrameAtTimestamp(int msec, bool deletePreviousFrames = true opt)
 Retrieves the Texture2D of the requested frame or null if the frame is not available for the given timestamp (parameter msec in milliseconds).